anthonybudd/WP_Model/readme.md

 ]);
 ```

+***

 ### Find
 find() will return an instanciated model.
-If a post with id $id exists in the databse it's data will be loaded into the object.
+If a post exists in the database with the ID of $id it's data will be loaded into the object.
 ```php
 $product = Product::find(15);
 ```

 findorFail() will throw an exception if a post of the correct type cannot be found in the database.
 ```php
 try {